You often face issues in updating the Chrome and Android System Webview.

 - It will uninstall the Android System Webview updates.

 That’s all.
-Now retry updating the Google Chrome browser to check if the problem is fixed or not.
+Now retry updating the Google Chrome browser to check whether the problem is fixed.
 If not, repeat the same process with the Chrome app.

 Clear cache and Force stop the app

 If an app is running in the background, then it is possible that it won’t update.
 You can force stop any app from stopping such a background process.
 After that, if the app has a lot of cache memory, which might prevent it from updating.
 In such scenarios, you need to clear cache and storage as well.

 Here are the steps to force stop the app:

 - Open your Settings app on your Android Phone.

 - After that, scroll down, look for the Apps and Notifications tab, and tap on it.

 - In the next window, you will see an option named see all apps; tap on it to open a list of all installed apps.